jenkinsci/inedo-buildmaster-plugin/README.md

 #### Release Parameter

 The "BuildMaster Release Parameter" allows you to select a release at build time.
-This would only be useful if you have multiple active releases on the go at any one time.
+This would be useful if you have multiple active releases on the go at any one time.
+The "Show Application" option allows a user to select both the Application and Release at build time in the event you require event greater flexibility.

 ![Build Environment](/docs/images/build_parameter.png)

 #### Build Environment

-The "Inject BuildMaster release details as environment variables" build environment setting allows you to select the the BuildMaster application you are dealing with and the settings will be used to inject these environment variables into the job at build time.
+The "Inject BuildMaster release details as environment variables" build environment setting allows you to select the BuildMaster application you are dealing with and the settings will be used to inject these environment variables into the job at build time.

 ![Build Environment](/docs/images/build_envrionment.png)